JampaniKomal/AI_Corrector_Project/README.md

 Repository: https://github.com/JAMPANIKOMAL/Type-Correcter-Ai

-Architecture: A pivot to a Flask Web Application to isolate and validate the performance of the core Sequence-to-Sequence Neural Network.
+Architecture: A pivot to a Flask Web Application to isolate and validate the performance of the core Sequence-to-Sequence (Seq2Seq) model.

 What it Lacked: While proving the AI model was effective, the web interface limited the solution to one tab/browser.
 It failed to address our expanded vision: universal correction in every selected app—not just Chrome.